 Knights Ferry to Orange Blossom

-Knights Ferry to Orange Blossom is a 7 mile, 3-4 hour float trip that includes beginner-friendly class II rapids, views of volcanic bluffs and rolling hills, and access to Horseshoe Park as a rest area and lunch stop.
+Knights Ferry to Orange Blossom is a 7 mile, 3-5 hour self-guided float trip that includes beginner-friendly class II rapids, views of volcanic bluffs and rolling hills, and access to Horseshoe Park as a rest area and lunch stop.
 Great for groups wanting a scenic, mellow, and social day on the water!

 This trip is perfect for